-- 16. It was felt that the most realistic way of projecting the growth of the satellite economies would be to start from the rate of growth projected for the Soviet Union, and to assume that the rate for the satellites would be somewhat lower; - (1) the satellites have been following, and are likely to continue to follow, policies closely following the Soviet pattern.
-Even Poland, which has departed from the Soviet models in some ways, continues to give priority to heavy industry, and followed the Soviet example when Russia decided to speed up the growth of her chemical industry; - (2) these policies, however, cannot be expected to result in a rate of economic growth matching that achieved by Russia; - (i) methods of foreign trade in the satellites are inefficient.
-Progress made in furthering a rational division of labour between various satellite economies has been insufficient, and continues to encounter difficulties.
-This will slow down the introduction of automation, techniques of mass production, etc.; - (ii) natural resources in the satellites are limited; they are not shared as they should be between the different countries, because of the inefficiency of foreign trade mechanisms.
-This will distort the pattern of development of these natural resources, by forcing some satellites to produce goods which might be produced more cheaply elsewhere;
+DECLASSIFIED - PUBLIC DISCLOSURE / DECLASSIFIE - MISE EN LECTURE PUBLIQ is so harf the satellites have been following, and are likely to continue to follow, policies closely following the Soviet pattern.
+Even Poland, which has departed from the Soviet models in some ways, continues to give priority to heavy industry, and followed the Soviet example when Russia decided to speed up the growth of her chemical industry;

+15. It was felt that the most realistic way of projecting the growth of the satellite economies would be to start from the rate of growth projected for the Soviet Union, and to assume that the rate for the satellites would be somewhat lower;

+(2) these policies, however, cannot be expected to result in a rate of economic growth matching that achieved by Russia;

+(i) methods of foreign trade in the satellites are inefficient.
+Progress made in furthering a rational divison of labour between various satellite economics has been insufficient, and continues to encounter difficulties.
+This will slow down the introduction of automation, techniques of mass production, etc.;

+N.TO CONFIDENTIAL

+NATO CONFIDENTIAL ANNEX I to C-M(50)39.

-- there is almost no movement of capital and labour between the satellites.
+- (ii) natural resources in the satellites are limited; they are not shared as they should be between the different countries, because of the inefficiency of foreign trade mechanisms.
+This will distort the pattern of development of these natural resources, by forcing some satellites to produce goods which might be produced more cheaply clsewhere; - (iii) there is almost no movement of capital and labour between the satellites.
 Thus East Germany, with a highly-developed industry, will suffer from a labour shortage at the same time as Bulgaria suffers from scarcity of capital.
-In Russia, on the other hand, large transfers of labour and capital across the country can be made freely if necessary to speed up economic growth; - (3) it has been assumed that the gross national product of the satellites would grow by 5% per year, i.e., less than the 5.8% rate projected for Russia.
+In Russia, on the other hand, large transfers of labour and capital across the country can be made freely if necessary to speed up economic growth; - (3) it has been assumed that the gross national product of the satellites would grow by 5% per year in the period until 1975 i.e. less than the 5.8% rate projected for Russia.
+The rate until 1965 is projected at 5.5%.

-(d) China
+(d) Communist China